 Hint: children under 16 go FREE!
 At the Powerhouse Museum, there are two absolutely fantastic exhibitions for families.
 The first is the refurbished Wiggles Exhibition, which features an interactive Big Red Car and memorabilia from the new cast including Lachie's teddy bear and Ema's ballet slippers.
-The second is a brand-new exhibition opening June 2019 which celebrates the Apollo Moon landing and has a huge representation of the moon's surface.
+The second is the latest exhibition which celebrates the Apollo Moon landing and has a huge representation of the moon's surface.
 Read our review here.

 The Australian Museum is one that you can return to again and again.
 Not only do children under 16 go FREE, but the Kidspace for under 5s will let kids can hands-on and encourage them to explore the natural world through picking up, touching and holding pretty much everything!
 This kind of tactile experience is rare in most museums.
 They also have great school holiday programs, and various activities tailored to specific age groups including Tiny Tots for 9 month to 3-year-olds and Mini Explorers for 3 to 5 year olds.

 Sydney Living Museums

 Families are always welcome to explore the gorgeous heritage properties on Elizabeth Farm, Vaucluse House, Rouse Hill House & Farm & Elizabeth Bay House.
 Each boasts beautiful grounds and a story from Australia’s past at every turn.
 There are a HEAP of exciting activities on the calendar, including the Convict Kids program, Earn Your Tucker, a huge day of fun with the Family Fair, Bush Tucker, playing shop at Susannah's Place, and the latest On the Move exhibition at Museum of Sydney is fab!